Grok Cyber Comp

-Grok Cyber Comp is happening between 31 May and 25 June.
-It is a 45 minute online activity open to all Australian school students in years 5 -12.
+Cyber Comp is a 45 minute online activity open to all Australian school students in years 5-12.
 The comp consists of 12 interactive problems in which students explore how to be more secure online and discover common cyber security risks.

-All students in Australian from years 5-12 can participate for free in Grok Cyber Comp.
-Grok Cyber Pursuit and Grok Cyber Live are aimed at students in years 7 to 12.
+All students in Australian from years 5-12 can participate for free in Cyber Comp.

 Why should students take part in Grok Cyber Comp?